hashicorp/design-system/website/docs/components/tabs/partials/guidelines/guidelines.md

 ## Sizes

-Medium-sized tabs work best in most contexts.
+Medium tabs are the default and work best in most contexts.
 Large tabs can be used to emphasize important sections, enhance clarity, and convey hierarchical distinction.

 ![Tabs sizes example](/assets/components/tabs/tab-size.png)